P0014

 • Solenoid operation.

-The exacts differ from vehicle to vehicle, but the working principle of variable valve timing systems are generally similar.
+The exacts differ from vehicle to vehicle, but the working principles of variable valve timing systems are generally similar.

 Scanners capable of capturing freeze-frame fault data can also be helpful in identifying the operating condition that generates the fault.
 Depending on the marque, a self-check of the solenoid and camshaft adjusting operation can also be carried out.